 Bank of Ireland series H was the end result of the modernisation of its note issues during the period of the transition of Irish currency, when all of the banks modified their note designs, moving to smaller size notes, and removing the listings of branches when they were no longer required to state the branch of payment on a note.

-Series H design notes were in use until the partition of Ireland in 1921 lead to the partition of the Irish currency in 1929 into a separate Currency Commission Irish Free State issue and a Northern Ireland Issue for each of the joint stock banks which issued notes.
+Series H design notes were in use until 1928, when the partition of Ireland in 1921 lead to the partition of the Irish currency in 1929 into a separate Currency Commission Irish Free State issue and a Northern Ireland Issue for each of the joint stock banks which issued notes.
 The Bank of Ireland made minor modifications to the Series H note note design by changing the head office to Belfast instead of Dublin on the notes for its Northern Ireland Issue.

 Bank of Ireland Series H consisted of six denominations: £1, £5, £10, £20, £50, £100.
 Records indicate that all of these were printed for issue, though £20, £50, and £100 notes may never have been issued.
 Bank of Ireland Specimens exist of all the denominations